GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 To understand how your campaigns are generating revenue, as described here, you'll want to track the following dimensions:

-- Ad campaign ID
+- Ad campaign ID: the identifier for the specific campaign.
-- Geography ID: the geographic region where the ad was served
+- Geography ID: the geographic region where the ad was served.
-- Product category
+- Product category: the type of product as you've defined it.

 While the Campaign ID and the Geography ID dimensions are known when the ad is served (ad-serving time), the Product category will be known from a trigger event, when the user completes a conversion (conversion time).